Revised July 6, 2015

 Fixed assets acquired before December 31, but not listed, should be added to the listing by typing the inventory data on the last page.
 Some examples are: items left off by error, items manufactured by the department and gifts to the university.

-Fixed assets may not be transferred or deleted from the inventory until the appropriate forms have been submitted including "Transfer of Fixed Assets" for transfers to other university departments, "DA-83 Changes" for inter-agency transfers or "Disposition of Property" for all other disposals.
+Fixed assets may not be transferred or deleted from the inventory until the appropriate forms have been submitted including "Transfer of Fixed Assets" for transfers to other university departments, "Correction to Inventory Property Records" for inter-agency transfers or "Disposition of Property" for all other disposals.
 If a properly approved and reported transfer or deletion has been erroneously omitted please contact the Division of Financial Services.

 The final copies of the June 30 fixed asset inventory are prepared by the Division of Financial Services by combining the December 31 inventories, as verified or adjusted by the departments actual physical count, with January through June fixed asset transactions.
 An email notification is sent on the FASSETS-L listserv when the final June 30 fixed assets reports are available.
 The reports are located in Oracle- KSU FIS User- Reports under the "ZFA Fixed Assets" tab.
 A report of the June 30 fixed asset records is sent to the Kansas Department of Administration.